top of page

 Run Summary

 The Run Summary drew influence from Warframe’s end-of-mission presentation.
-The concept centered around having a representative figure similar to the Lotus from each faction who would encourage, critique, or comment on the player’s performance throughout various stages of a match.
+The concept centered around having a representative figure similar to the Lotus from each faction.
+This character would encourage, critique, or comment on the player’s performance throughout various stages of a match.
 This adds personality, tone, and narrative texture to the post-match experience.

 Reference Links